Enter the transverse strain and the axial strain into the calculator below to determine the Poisson’s ratio of the material.

 - Calculate the poisson’s ratio

-Poisson’s ratio is a ratio of transverse strain to axial strain of an object.
+Poisson’s ratio is a ratio of transverse strain to the axial strain of an object.